amelief/PHPAskIt/README.txt

 - Claim ownership of this script, however much you have modified it
 - Earn money by installing, customising, modifying or troubleshooting this script for other people
 - Hold Askably's creator responsible for anything that arises from its use
-- Remove, modify, hide or use any other method to eliminate or render invisible the "Powered by Askably 3.1" line at the bottom of the index.php and admin.php files
+- Remove, modify, hide or use any other method to eliminate or render invisible the "Powered by Askably" line at the bottom of the index.php and admin.php files

-Amelie, Not-Noticeably.net
 ===================================================================

 CONTENTS OF THIS FILE:
     - Introduction
-    - Change log
+    - Changelog
     - Requirements
     - Files
     - Installation